pearl-hub/kobol/markdown/string.1.markdown

 Match a fixed string:
 `echo "This is a sample" | grep -F "is a"`

+Get count of a word in a file:
+`echo -e "apple\napple" | grep -c "apple"`

+To read a file as binary:
+`grep -a xyz abc.txt`

 ## head ##

 Print the first 10 lines: